• UCSF Ophthalmology Residency Program

 First Year

-After the Summer Session, the remainder of the year is divided into five 7-8 week rotations.
-First year residents perform anterior segment ophthalmic laser procedures (peripheral iridotomies, capsulotomies, SLT) in their clinical rotations, become proficient in oculoplastic and reconstructive surgery, and have the opportunity to perform refractive surgery, extra-capsular cataract extractions and at ZSFG and the SF VAMC as well as phased phacoemulsification at our UCSF site.
+After the Summer Session, the remainder of the year is divided into five 8 week rotations.
+First year residents perform anterior segment ophthalmic laser procedures (peripheral iridotomies, capsulotomies, selective laser trabeculoplasty) in their clinical rotations, become proficient in oculoplastic and reconstructive surgery, and have the opportunity to perform refractive surgery, extra-capsular cataract extractions and phased phacoemulsification at our UCSF site.
+In addition to this, they perform chalazion and pterygium excision as well as other minor procedures.

 Second Year